SAT to ACT Score Conversion

 Advantages of Both Tests

-When eyeing both exams, it's imperative to keep in mind the reasons some students choose to take one exam over the other.
-Below are a list of advantages that can be found on any pros and cons list when it comes to determining which exam is right for you.
-Do you see some of your own in the list below?
+When considering both exams, it's important to keep in mind the reasons why some students choose to take one over the other.
+Following are advantages for each test that will appear on pros and cons lists as you determine which one is right for you.
+Do you see any of yours on them?

-• The SAT does not cover as many math concepts
+• Doesn't cover as many math concepts as the ACT

 • Some post-undergraduate job prospects may require an SAT score

-• Similar to the SAT, some scholarships require an ACT score for merit-based financial aid
+• Like the SAT, some states and scholarships require an ACT score

 The Takeaway

-At the end of the day, you have to go with the test that will best serve your admission needs and academic skillset.
-Even though it may seem daunting and time-consuming, taking the time to find out which test plays to your strengths and makes you look better on paper is well worth the initial investment.
-Thankfully, this conversion table can help you find out how well you line up in regards to either exam.
+At the end of the day, you have to go with the test that's the best match for your academic skills and college admission goals.
+Although it may seem daunting and time-consuming, determining which test plays to your strengths and makes you look better on paper is well worth the investment.
+Thankfully, this SAT to ACT conversion table can help you find out where you stand in relation to either exam.

 Fill out Info Request